As an Amazon Associate and member of other affiliate programs, we may earn a referral fee from qualifying purchases.

 Is Kindle Unlimited Really Unlimited?

-It’s also important to keep in mind that books included can change, so if you see something you really want, it’s good to snag it for your library why you can.
+It’s also important to keep in mind that the books included can change, so if you see something you really want, it’s good to snag it for your library why you can.

 Are There Good Books Included with Kindle Unlimited?

-Two books that Melissa had on her TBR list after seeing them recommended again and again quickly caught her eye once she activated her subscription.
+Additionally, two books that Melissa had on her TBR list after seeing them recommended again and again quickly caught her eye once she activated her subscription.
 Regretting You by Colleen Hoover and When We Believed in Mermaids by Barbara O’Neal.

 Since those are both so popular right now, we guessed they’d have a wait at the library vs getting them instantly with Unlimited, but wanted to verify.